 - Younger learners

 - A simple questionnaire: What would you like for Christmas?
-Where do you spend Xmas?
+Where do you spend Christmas?
 What’s your favourite Christmas food?

-- A jumbled dialogue (between the innkeeper and Mary and Joseph?
-Or in a shop buying Xmas presents)
+- A jumbled dialogue (between the innkeeper and Mary and Joseph, in a shop buying Christmas presents, etc).

-- Jumbled interview between famous person/pop star on Xmas habits/likes/dislikes which can be reordered and acted out.
+- Jumbled interview between a famous person or pop star on Christmas habits/likes/dislikes which can be reordered and acted out.

 - Higher levels (teens and older)